 Manchester is one of the UK’s most lively, exciting destinations.
 The city has an abundance of music venues, theatres, cinemas and restaurants – as well as an illustrious musical heritage that draws hoards of international visitors each year.
 It’s also a business-friendly city: last year it was voted the second best city in the UK to locate a business and it has the fastest growing economy of any urban area nationwide.

 Once plans for the new rail link are confirmed, the city will be more attractive to corporations setting up new offices and could draw far more business visitors.
 With this in mind, and as part of our ongoing efforts to remain up to date with all of the serviced apartments in Manchester, our Rates Manager, Alice Brunel-Cohen, recently visited the city.

-Alice said: “When planning my visit, I had absolutely no idea of the scale of the city so was pleasantly surprised when it only took me fifteen minutes to walk from the station to my first appointment at the Icon Apartments in the Northern Quarter.
+Alice said: “When planning my visit, I had absolutely no idea of the scale of the city so was pleasantly surprised when it only took me fifteen minutes to walk from the station to my first appointment at the Premier Suits Apartments in the Northern Quarter.
 The apartments are extremely central, close to the Manchester Wheel, a cinema and the main shopping centre.
 I was interested to hear that they offer a great service at the weekend where they offer to store all the food/clothes/luggage of their regular Monday to Friday guests while they are away.”